plinioh/hellupline.github.io-source/content/docs/cheatsheet/applications/postgresql.md

 ---

-## Show where a user has permissions
+## show where a user has permissions

 ```sql
 SELECT